milanvarady/Menu-System/docs/source/input/usage.rst

 What it does is if a gamepad connects it adds it to the first empty index in the array.
 And if one disconnects it removes it.

 This is good because gamemaker indexes all connected gamepads with a number from :code:`0` to how many gamepads are connected.
-But if you disconnect controller index :code:`0`, because you want to swap it for an other one, gamemaker will reindex all that comes after it so the index :code:`1` controller will be index :code:`0`, index :code:`2` will be :code:`1` etc.
+But if you want to swap controller index :code:`0` for an other one, and disconnect the controller, gamemaker will reindex all that comes after it so the index :code:`1` controller will be index :code:`0`, index :code:`2` will be :code:`1` etc.

 So essentially now everyone controls a different player in the game.

-So when you supply the **gamepad device nuber** to a function, and you don't want the controllers to change index when one disconnects, use the :code:`global.gamepads_connected[0]` instead of just :code:`0`.
+So when you supply the :code:`gamepad_device` to a function, and you don't want the controllers to change index when one disconnects, use the :code:`global.gamepads_connected[0]` instead of just :code:`0`.

  .. _vk_constants: